Thursday, October 21, 2021 | 12:00pm - 1:00pm

-Moderated by Altarum's Rick Keller, vice president of Connected Health, this one-hour event will bring together state disease surveillance and public health informatics leaders from across the nation to discuss how they are preparing for tomorrow’s public health challenges.
-Time is reserved for the audience to connect with panelists and ask questions about their own modernization plans.
+Moderated by Altarum's Rick Keller, vice president of Connected Health, this one-hour event will brought together state disease surveillance and public health informatics leaders from across the nation to discuss how they are preparing for tomorrow’s public health challenges.
+Time was reserved for the audience to connect with panelists and ask questions about their own modernization plans.

 Jim Collins, MPH, RS

 Michigan Department of Health and Human Services (MDHHS)